 General and Administrative.
 Our general and administrative expenses consist primarily of compensation and related expenses for executive, accounting, human resources and administrative personnel.
-General and administrative expenses increased to \$1.0 million and \$1.9 million in the three and six months ended June 30, 2004 from \$786,000 and \$1.6 million in the comparable periods in 2003.
-This increase is primarily attributable to increases in professional services and to an increase in recruitment costs related to the expansion of our sales force.
+General and administrative expenses increased to \$1.1 million and \$2.4 million in the three and six months ended June 30, 2005, respectively, from \$988,000 and \$1.9 million in the comparable periods in 2004.
+This increase is primarily attributable to an increase in accounting expenses related to the first year implementation costs for an audit of our internal control over financial reporting required by the Sarbanes-Oxley Act in the amount of approximately \$73,000 and \$375,000, respectively, and, to a lesser extent, an increase in costs related to additional administrative personnel and related occupancy costs in the amount of approximately \$87,000 and \$110,000, respectively.

-Amortization of Other Intangibles.
-Amortization expense was \$179,000 and \$358,000 in the three and six months ended June 30, 2004 and relates to acquisition costs recorded as a result of our acquisition of certain identifiable assets of Island Data Corporation.
-Amortization expense was \$253,000 and \$507,000 in the three and six months ended June 30, 2003 and relates to acquisition costs recorded as a result of our acquisition of the NewChannel customer contracts and associated rights in July 2002.
+Amortization of Intangibles.
+Amortization expense was \$232,000 and \$467,000 in the three and six months ended June 30, 2005, respectively, and relates to acquisition costs recorded as a result of our acquisition of certain identifiable assets of Island Data Corporation and FaceTime in December 2003 and July 2004, respectively.
+Amortization expense was \$179,000 and \$358,000 in the three and six months ended June 30, 2004, respectively, and relates to acquisition costs recorded as a result of our acquisition of certain identifiable assets of Island Data Corporation in December 2003.